Frans Ananias: Club career

 Ananias started his career at Central First Division club African Blizzards, a feeder club of United Africa Tigers, before transferring to Tigers.
 He spent most of his career at the club, winning the Namibia FA Cup with the club in 1995 and 1996 and also the Metropolitan Shield in 1996, and he was also Tigers' top scorer in the 1995 season with 27 goals.
 He later had a year spell in German football with FC Penzberg, playing alongside fellow international players Phillip Gariseb and Erastus Gariseb.
 He later returned to Namibia and signed for African Stars in 1998.
 He later joined Young Ones, before returning to Tigers where he played until his retirement.

 International career

 In 1987, Ananias represented a pre-independence Namibia at an under-15 tournament in Gqeberha.
 He made his international debut for Namibia in a 2–1 win over Ivory Coast in December 1994.
 He scored his first international goal in April 1995 against Botswana.
 In January 1998, Ananias was named in Namibia's final 22-man squad for the 1998 Africa Cup of Nations.
 Ananias made 1 appearance at the tournament.
 In total, he was capped 30 times by Namibia and scored once.

 Coaching career

 Ananias worked as an assistant manager to Willem Kapukare at Tigers and, after Kapukare was sacked in February 2009, Ananias served as caretaker manager until Brian Isaacs was appointed in August 2009.

 Personal life

 Ananias has two children.
-He now works as a medical courier for PathCare Namibia.
+He now works as a medical courier for private laboratory company PathCare Namibia.